XenoStar54/MeleeReimagined/README.txt

 -*-*-Credits-*-*-

+This mod is built on top of PKFreeZZy's mod, Melee Revision 3.
+Without him MeleeReimagined would not have been possible.

-PKFreeZZy - Advice, modding assistance, codes UnclePunch - Codes
+PKFreeZZy - Advice, modding assistance, codes, Revision 3 code UnclePunch - Codes
 Caleb Robinson - Ganon Smash Attacks Backport